lpryszcz/htseq/doc/htseqcount.rst

 *What happens if the two reads in a pair overlap two different features?*
    The same as if one read overlaps two features: The read or read pair is counted as ambiguous.

-*What happend if the mate of an aligned read is not aligned?*
+*What happened if the mate of an aligned read is not aligned?*
    For the default mode "union", only the aligned read determines how the read pair is counted.
 For the other modes, see their description.